WHAT IS PURE HYDROQUINONE 3% CREAM

-Hyde Hydroquinone 3% Cream by reputable brand Menarini consist of high quality Hydroquinone Monohydrate 3% which is used flawlessly in dermatology for flawless skin hyperpigmentation treatment, dark skin patches, melasma and other skin discolorations.
-Hydroquinone 3% is an ingredient found in many skin-lightening products marketed to women for purposes of reducing age spots, melasma, freckles and other types of hyperpigmentation.
-In 2006, the U.S. Food and Drug Administration (FDA) proposed a rule that hydroquinone be considered “generally recognized as safe and effective,” or GRASE.
+Hyde Hydroquinone 3% Cream by reputable brand Menarini consist of high-quality Hydroquinone Monohydrate 3% which is used flawlessly in dermatology for flawless skin hyperpigmentation treatment, dark skin patches, melasma, and other skin discolorations.
+Hydroquinone 3% is an ingredient found in many skin-lightening products marketed to women for purposes of reducing age spots, melasma, freckles, and other types of hyperpigmentation.
+In 2006, the U.S. Food and Drug Administration (FDA) proposed a rule that hydroquinone is considered “generally recognized as safe and effective,” or GRASE.
 Depending on the concentration of hydroquinone in your skin lightener, you may get sufficient results; however, there are known side effects you should be aware of when using a hydroquinone-based bleaching cream.

 When used in skin-lightening creams and similar products, hydroquinone 3% inhibits the production of melanin, the pigment that gives your skin its color.
 Cosmetic skin-lightening products containing hydroquinone often have a strident scent reminiscent of bleach, and in fact, they are often referred to as “bleaching creams.”